Pfizer/BioNTech submit initial data on Covid-19 vaccine for people ages 5 to 11 to FDA, but aren't seeking EUA yet - KVIA

 FDA officials have said that once vaccine data was submitted, the agency could authorize a vaccine for younger children in a matter of weeks — not months — but it would depend on the timing and quality of the data provided.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told MSNBC last week there’s a “reasonably good chance” the shot will be available by the end of October.
+Following the announcement from Pfizer and BioNTech on Tuesday, Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said hopefully vaccines can go into arms by the end of October.

+“The FDA takes very seriously the importance of getting vaccines shown to be safe and effective in children to getting it into the arms of children, in this case children from eleven down to five,” Fauci said on MSNBC’s Morning Joe Tuesday.
+“The FDA, you never want to get ahead of their judgement, but I would imagine in the next few weeks, they will examine that data and hopefully they’ll give the OK so that we could start vaccinating children, hopefully before the end of October.”

+Data on the immune response and safety for two more age groups — children ages 2 to 5 and 6 months to 2 years — are expected “as soon as the fourth quarter of this year,” Pfizer and BioNTech said Tuesday.

 The-CNN-Wire